unopiaofrol/MLOps/README.md

 5. Review Pull request

 The pull request may be evaluated by you, your team, a sub team or the senior software engineer.
-Any changes to the Pull request should be made in teh Pull request interface for documentation.
+Any changes to the Pull request should be made in the Pull request interface for documentation.

 ```mermaid
 gitGraph